Frequently Asked Questions + Commission Process

 WHERE DO YOU FIND INSPIRATION?

 I find inspiration everywhere, in everyday items.
-The colors in packaging, architectural lines, patterns of light and shadow; all of it and more can spark an idea.
+Architectural lines, the colors in packaging, patterns of light and shadow; all of it and more can spark an idea.
 I never know where it will strike, but when it does, I either take a picture or draw a quick sketch in my phone to capture it.
 From there, I may immediately conceptualize a fully-formed design, or I take the seed of the idea and create multiple mockups to flesh it out.
 Once a design excites and energizes me, I’m ready to paint and bring it to life.

 WHAT IS ONE OF YOUR DREAM PROJECTS?